Dec 13, 2019 by Maria Thompson

 2. Who can receive care?

-Anyone who has an incurable condition with a year or less life expectancy can be admitted to hospice.
+Anyone, any age, who has an incurable condition with six months or less life expectancy can be admitted to hospice.
 (A physician's order is required.)

 Your loved one can get hospice care wherever they call home.

 4. Does hospice provide support for families?

 Families can be on a roller coaster whether their loved one has days, weeks or months to live.
 Our hospice team supports families emotionally and spiritually, particularly as they grieve before and after their loved one's death.

 5. Will my loved one’s symptoms or pain be controlled?

 You loved one's care team will control their symptoms and pain as much as possible.
 Making them comfortable is their number one goal.

 6. When can you admit my loved one to hospice?

 We provide informational visits and admissions 24 hours per day, 7 days a week.
 Once we have a physician’s order, we can admit your loved one at any time.